Chhoungchhav/Bookstore-Management-System/README.md

 ### Classes & Objects

 We have a total of 11 classes:
-- Authenticate: Run log in and regsiter
+- Authenticate: Run log in and register
-- Book
+- Book: creating a book list, storing the data for book, and verify the book
-- Customer
+- Customer: identifying the customer and store the customer
-- Employee
+- Employee: cast to manager or seller
 - Login: Logging employee in and verify existing employee ID
-- Manager
+- Manager: identifying the user to be a manager
-- Operation
+- Operation: manager the operation to the manager or seller
-- OperationManager: Includes all the function that manager can perform
+- OperationManager: Includes all the functions that the manager can perform
-- OperationSeller: Includes all the function that seller can perform
+- OperationSeller: Includes all the functions that the seller can perform
 - Register: Register new employee
-- Seller:
+- Seller: identity the seller, add purchase info, and verify the purchase

 ### Inheritance